T3SQ8/unnamed-ssg/README.md

 	</body>
 </html>
 ```
-The default template file can be changed in `wraphtml` or with the `-t` option.
+The template file used can be changed in `wraphtml` or with the `-t` option.

 ### RSS
-An RSS feed will also be generated as `rss.xml`
+An RSS feed will also be generated and outputted to `rss.xml`.
+If the input file
+(<code>$2</code>)
-If the input file ($2) is a HTML file, it will be fully included in the feed as
+is a HTML file, it will be fully included in the feed as
-to make the feed readable from and external feed reader without needing to open
+to make the feed readable from an external feed reader without needing to open
 the file in a web browser.
 Extra HTML will also be included at the end of the
 feed entry.
 ```xml